Open between 5am and 10pm unless otherwise posted or permitted

 From there it leads through Tilden Regional Park, Sibley Volcanic Regional Preserve, Huckleberry Botanic Regional Preserve, Redwood Regional Park, and ends at Proctor Gate staging area at Anthony Chabot Regional Park near Castro Valley.
 There is also a section that crosses East Bay Municipal Utility District land over the Caldecott Tunnel and Highway 24.

-The Skyline Trail truly embodies the spirit of the National Trails System Act of 1968 (trails50.org) which is celebrating 50 years of creating outdoor recreation opportunities, promoting resource preservation, providing public access, and appreciating the great outdoors and America’s history and cultural diversity.
+The Skyline Trail truly embodies the spirit of the National Trails System Act of 1968 (trails50.org) which in 2018, celebrated 50 years of creating outdoor recreation opportunities, promoting resource preservation, providing public access, and appreciating the great outdoors and America’s history and cultural diversity.

 To Reach the Trail